10.2 Binary Search Insertion Point¶

 Figure 10-6 Steps for binary search insertion point of duplicate elements

-Observe the following code: the operations for branches nums[m] > target and nums[m] == target are the same, so the two can be merged.
+Observe the following code: the branches nums[m] > target and nums[m] == target perform the same operation, so they can be merged.

 Even so, we can still keep the conditional branches expanded, as the logic is clearer and more readable.